Electron Transport in Gaseous Detectors with a Python-based Monte Carlo Simulation Code: Appendix A: Examples of Extended PyBoltz Applications

 \subsection{Argon or Xenon ``Plus Anything'' 2.0}

 The {\tt PyBoltz} code can be easily parallelized to run using distributed computing resources.
-In the past we explored combinations of Xenon ``Plus Anything'' gas mixtures, studying admixtures between 10$^{-6}$\% to 20\% in xenon at 10 bar and room temperature to survey the diffusion reducing properties of molecular and light noble gases~\cite{XePa}.
+In the past we explored combinations of xenon ``Plus Anything'' gas mixtures, studying admixtures between 10$^{-6}$\% to 20\% in xenon at 10 bar and room temperature to survey the diffusion reducing properties of molecular and light noble gases~\cite{XePa}.
 Using our new package we have re-calculated these data points, which can be found at Ref.~\cite{GitHubPlusAny}.

 A recent application of high pressure gas mixtures concerns the DUNE MultiPurpose Detector~\cite{Martin-Albo:2016tfh}.
 R\&D is required to optimize the gas mixture for this device, which is under way at various institutions, with the goal of enabling fast, low-diffusion, quenched and HV-stable drift of electrons in a gas of predominantly 10 bar argon.
-We have surveyed ``Argon Plus Anything'' gas mixtures at concentrations between 10$^{-6}$\% to 20\% of CF$_4$, CH$_4$, DME, $^4$He, H$_2$, Isobutane, Krypton, Neon, Propane and Xenon, among others. studying mean electron energy, drift velocity, longitudinal and transverse diffusion and attachment.
-The simulations were performed with electric fields between 20-200V/cm at a pressure of 1 bar, with simple extrapolation to any other field by the well known universality of transport parameters at a given reduced field $E/N$ (this universality was verified in preliminary studies with a subset of mixtures).
+We have surveyed ``Argon Plus Anything'' gas mixtures at concentrations between 10$^{-6}$\% to 20\% of CF$_4$, CH$_4$, DME, $^4$He, H$_2$, isobutane, krypton, neon, propane and xenon, among others.
+Studying mean electron energy, drift velocity, longitudinal and transverse diffusion and attachment.
+The simulations were performed with electric fields between 20-200V/cm at a pressure of 1 bar, with simple extrapolation to any other field by the well known universality of transport parameters at a given reduced field $E/N$ \cite{sauli2014gaseous} (this universality was verified in preliminary studies with a subset of mixtures) where $E$ is the electric field and $N$ is the molecular or atomic number density.
 A compilation of the simulation results are available at~\cite{GitHubPlusAny}, with a few examples shown in Fig.~\ref{fig:test2}.